 A few more naked kittens found on the streets were added to the breeding program, but the offspring of these matings were often unhealthy.
 Many of the females had convulsions and kittens died at an unfortunate rate.

 About a decade later, two separate sets of hairless kittens were unexpectedly born in Toronto and in Minnesota.
 These kittens were each separately outcrossed with Devon Rex and Cornish Rex cats, and most of today’s Sphynx cats are descended from these litters.

 Hairlessness is a naturally-occurring genetic mutation.
 It turns out that that hairlessness is a mutation in the same gene that produces the curly coats of the Devon and Cornish Rexes.

-Note that the sphynx is not related to other hairless breeds like the Peterbald and Donskoy, which are the result of different genetic mutuations and have different temperaments.
+Note that the Sphynx is not related to other hairless breeds like the Peterbald and Donskoy, which are the result of different genetic mutations and have different temperaments.